ludwigschwardt/python-gnureadline/README.rst

 want to consider using the `pyreadline3`_ module instead, which is a readline replacement written in pure Python that interacts with the Windows clipboard.

+**Please note that Python 3.13 introduced a new interactive interpreter.**
+It reimplements some of the GNU Readline functionality in Python and thereby bypasses it (for example when entering Ctrl-R to search the command history).
+Its behaviour may be subtly different though.
+If you want to revert to the old interpreter, set the environment variable `PYTHON_BASIC_REPL=1`.

 .. _GNU Readline: http://www.gnu.org/software/readline/
 .. _Editline: http://www.thrysoee.dk/editline/
 .. _site: https://docs.python.org/library/site.html